cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

         - Explain unity side and brachIOplexus side
         - Reference packet excel spreadsheet (put excel sheet in project directory and push to repo)
     - Chapter 3: VR Headset Setup
         - Go into more detail for Acer (add screenshots and walk through it more in detail!)
+(DONE)
-        - Add Htc Vive headset setup
+        - Add Htc Vive headset setup (DONE)
         - include test projects / unity projects to use to see if everything is working fine
             - maybe create a scene in the unity project to test for input from controllers + detect which headset is connected
     - Camera Position Profiles: